I've had a grim year, it's been a bit dark.

 Bush stone curlew cruising around central Cairns. |

-I experienced some very sad wildlife encounters (think kangaroos with broken bones and many emus and goats stuck in fences, I'll keep how I dealt with these issues to myself)) and also a few soul stirring ones like when I found an abandoned but very plucky new born lamb right at the end of a hike.
+I experienced some very sad wildlife encounters (such as a kangaroo with broken bones and many emus and goats stuck in fences, I'll keep how I dealt with these issues to myself)) and also a few soul stirring ones like when I found an abandoned but very plucky new born lamb right at the end of a hike.

 Latest update is Sadie the lamb is loving life on a hobby farm!
 Win.